 Anal Fissure: An Anal fissure is a small tear that occurs in mucous lining tissues of the anus.
 This crack in the skin can cause severe pain and bleeding after bowel movements.
 The condition may occur when passing hard or large stools during a bowel movement.
-Anal fissures are very common and can affect people of any age and is usually not a serious condition.
+It is very common and can affect people of any age and is usually not a serious condition.

-Though anal fissures heal on its own within 4 to 6 weeks or gets better with simple treatments such as increased fiber intake or using stool softeners and topical pain relievers, in some cases anal fissures can be chronic and may need surgery.
+Though these fissures heal on its own within 4 to 6 weeks or gets better with simple treatments such as increased fiber intake or using stool softeners and topical pain relievers, in some cases these fissures can be chronic and may need surgery.

 Anal Fissure – Symptoms

 - Pain during and after bowel movements, sometimes can be severe.

 - Traces of red blood on the stool

 - burning or Itching or irritation around the anus

 - A visible tear in the skin surrounding the anus

 - A small lump of skin or skin tag on the skin near to the tear.

 - Low blood flow to the anal area